fraunhoferhhi/racpit/EUSIPCO2022/README.md

 target domain can be bounded by the empirical error in the source domain plus a residual ideal loss and the so-called MDD term.

-As a small theoretical contribution to MDD, we have managed to upper bound the empirical source error from the original, which originally uses the ramp loss, by its cross-entropy counterpart.
+As a small **theoretical contribution to MDD**, we have managed to upper bound the empirical source error from the original, which originally uses the ramp loss, by its cross-entropy counterpart.
 This is important since the ramp loss is non-convex und thus unpractical for ML training.